zlai0/TrackTention/README.md

 ## 🧠 Summary

 **Tracktention** is a novel architectural module that improves temporal consistency in video tasks like depth estimation and colorization.
-It leverages modern point trackers to explicitly align features across frames using **Tracktention** — converting powerful image-based models into robust, temporally aware video models with minimal overhead.
+It leverages modern point trackers to explicitly align features across frames using attention — converting powerful image-based models into robust, temporally aware video models with minimal overhead.

 ## 🔧 Features

-- **Tracktention Layer**: Enhances any ViT/ConvNet with motion-aware temporal reasoning.
+- **Tracktention Layer**: Enhances existing ViT/ConvNet with motion-aware temporal reasoning.
 - **Plug-and-Play**: Easily integrates into existing models like `Depth Anything`.
 - **Lightweight**: Only ~17M additional parameters with minimal runtime overhead.
 - **State-of-the-Art**: Outperforms leading video models in depth prediction and video colorization benchmarks.